ZippyMagician/Night/README.md

 -> x | y ⇒   y :x def
-:x | <instr>       ⇒ Block register x from being access for the duration of the next instr [:x :y] | <instr>  ⇒ Block register[s] x & y from being accessed for the duration of the next instr -> x (:word :list) { y } ⇒ Specify temp words to unassign after.
+:x | <instr>       ⇒ Block register x from being access for the duration of the next instr [:x :y] | <instr>  ⇒ Block register[s] x & y from being accessed for the duration of the next instr -> x (word list) { y } ⇒ Specify temp words to unassign after.
 Acts as guard on registers.
 -- ⇒ comment
 ```